tuzmusic/extra-spoon/README.md

 Initially, the first approach seems wisest, because we have to end up with HTML anyway (though I'd be surprised if there's not a better final step that doesn't require reconstructing the HTML; but would it get us to the final AnyList input?).

 But there may be other things we want to do.
 For instance, my in-progress app (or, rather, its even more in-progress backend) also takes the timers from the Spoonacular output (which AnyList ignores).
 However!
-If we're just feeding it back to HTML, we're not actually adding any information that Spoonacular doesn't already get (in the case of timers) -- that is, we're not changing the actualy HTML.
+If we're just feeding it back to HTML, we're not actually adding any information that Spoonacular doesn't already get (in the case of timers) -- that is, we're not changing the actual HTML.

 Maybe we'll go with the HTML route first anyway.
 Just for fun, I guess.